vgurianov/srt/docs/index.md

 		1.2.
 Motion
 		1.3.
 Interaction
 		1.4.
 Measurements
-	We show class and communication diagram, and model in pseudo-code C++
+We present class and communication diagrams, and model in pseudo-code C++

 1.3.
 Design Model
 Design model in Python